Anes-Marzooki/Git-Good/README.md

 ```
 git add [file-name]
 ```
 The above command will prepare your file to be staged.
 It's like saving the **changes** you've made in your file **NOT** the file itself.
 The command `git add` grabs a *snapshot* of the file :camera:.
+Think of it as a camera that takes sanpshots of the changes you've made.
 ```
 git add file-one
 git add file -two
 ...
 ```
-To snapshot all the changes you've made on all the files in the current directory, use the `.` argument instead.
+To snapshot all of the changes you've made on all the files in the current directory, use the `.` argument instead.

 Just use `git add .` instead of adding your files one by one manually.